rsvilenov/MaintenanceModeMiddleware/Options.md

 ### UseResponseFile

 Specify a file, containing the maintenance response.
-This file can be placed either in ContentRootPath or in WebRootPath.
+This file can be placed either in `ContentRootPath` or in `WebRootPath`.

 ```csharp
     options.UseResponseFile("customResponse.html", PathBaseDirectory.WebRootPath);